|

 Automatic detection of Windows printer drivers is now optional and

 can be disabled if needed.
-The setting can be found in the context
+The corresponding setting can be found

 |